-As disclosed in Note 3.18 and 45 to the Consolidated financial statements, revenue is measured based on transaction price, which is the consideration, after deduction of estimated sales returns, rebates, discounts and incentives.

-Estimation of sales returns involves significant judgement and estimates.
+nevertue recognition (aujustinents for sales return, reba ite, discoulits and incentives) (herei note 5 The Key Audit Matter How the matter was addressed in our audit As disclosed in Note 3.18 and 45 to the Consolidated financial statements, revenue is measured based on transaction price, which is the consideration, after deduction of estimated sales returns, rebates, discounts and incentives.
+Understanding the process followed by Estimation of sales returns involves significant judgement and estimates.
 The estimation is dependent on various internal and external factors.
-These factors include, for example, climatic conditions, the length of time when a sale is made and when the sales return takes place, some of which are beyond the control of the Group.
+These factors include, for example, climatic conditions, the length of time when a sale is made and when the sales return takes place, some of which are beyond the control of accounting for sales returns, rebates, incentives as against the criteria given in standards;